-Antioxidants seem to be everywhere these days.
-They're the ‘in’ thing in nutrition and if you believe the hype they can cure every disease, help you go faster and even live forever.
+If you believe the hype about antioxidants they can cure every disease, help you go faster and even live forever.
 Let’s take a look at the science behind the hype and see if there's any evidence that as a cyclist you should be including these in your diet.

 There's a huge body of research looking into the effect of antioxidant intake on health.
 With the advent of processed food a lot of the antioxidant capacity of our foods has been removed.
 It's quite clear from the research that antioxidants can help prevent diseases such as cardiovascular disease, diabetes and cancer and help you live a long life.